Becoming Accredited

 Each organization or program is evaluated and considered for accreditation on the basis of established criteria.
 The Accreditation Review Team serves to validate and improve educational quality.
 Accreditation can be granted for a minimum of two years but cannot exceed five years.

-Step 1: Purchase the Application and Accreditation Guidelines: Informal Adult & Continuing Education Standards of Excellence
+Step 1: Purchase the Application and CEUAC Informal Adult & Continuing Education Standards of Excellence

 Step 2: Attend the Accreditation Workshop